AstusRush/qt3d-custom-shader/README.md

 Learning Qt3D with Custom Shader.

 ## Billboards
-It's mainly porting billboard from QML billboard rendering from https://github.com/wonder-sk/qt3d-experiments/tree/master/billboards.
-Please check the screenshot and gif below to how it will be.
+https://github.com/wonder-sk/qt3d-experiments/tree/master/billboards is the QTML version. https://github.com/ismailsunni/qt3d-custom-shader is the C++ version.
+This fork is the Python version.

+Below is a screenshot and an animated gif from the C++ Version:

 ![](output/qt-3d-billboard.jpg)